serebrov/serebrov.github.io/content/2018-01-19-there-is-no-callback-hell.md

 type: post
 ---

-There is no "callback hell" in Javascript, there is a bad programming style.
+There is no "callback hell" in Javascript, it is just a bad programming style.
 The infamous JavaScript "callback hell" can easily be fixed by un-nesting all the callbacks into separate functions.
 <!-- more -->